tshepang/blog/content/2014-review.md

 character**, the inflatable robot.
 My **favorite performance** is by Michael Rooker as the leader of the bandits in *Guardians of the Galaxy*.
+The **best performance**, however, is by Johnny Harris, playing the leader of a team of soldiers in *Monsters: Dark Continent*.

 [Non-Stop]: @/non-stop.md
 [Dracula Untold]: @/dracula-untold.md